Employees of Contractors and Subcontractors

 - In case of expiration of the Service Agreement, the contractor’s employees have several options, one of which will entitle them to separation benefits.

-The contractor’s employees may be deployed personnel or administrative personnel.
+The contractor’s or subcontractor’s employees may be deployed personnel or administrative personnel.

 Deployed or assigned personnel